SKKUGoon/cryptoquant4/README.md

 This will start:
 - Redis for caching
-- Initialization service
+- Database services
-- Trading services for each pair (XRP, COW, etc.)
+- Trading services
+- Signal processing services

 ## Production Setup